mity/acutest/README.md

 When the test suite is compiled, the resulted testing binary can be used to run the tests.

+Exit code of the test suite is 0 if all the executed unit tests pass, 1 if any of them fails, or any other number if an internal error occurs.

 By default (without any command line options), it runs all implemented unit tests.
 It can also run only subset of the unit tests as specified on the